-Contributions are recognised in the Income Statement, when they become receivable, resulting in a financial asset for amounts receivable from both members and employers.
+Contributions are recognised in the Statement of Changes in Net Assets, when they become receivable, resulting in a financial asset for amounts receivable from both members and employers.

-Entitlements are recognised in the Income Statement when they become payable.
+Entitlements are recognised in the Statement of Changes in Net Assets when they become payable.

-Contribution and entitlement projection numbers are taken from the actuarial valuation as at 31 January 2018.
+Contribution and entitlement projection numbers are taken from the actuarial valuation as at 31 January 2019.